MileHacker Logo

 Allergens

 Clearly state any severe allergies.
 Carry a Translation card for your particular allergies in Turkish to ensure clear communication with restaurant staff.
-For example, "Fındık alerjim var" (I have a nut allergy).
+For instance, "Fındık alerjim var" (I have a nut allergy).

 Resources for Travelers

-Online forums and travel blogs dedicated to dietary travel can offer specific restaurant recommendations or advice for Turkey.
+Online forums and travel blogs dedicated to dietary travel can give specific restaurant recommendations or advice for Turkey.

 Carrying a translation card for intricate dietary requirements is highly recommended.
 Apps like "Allergy Passport" or simple printed cards can bridge language barriers.